Hello lovelies, today’s Makeup Monday post will be about the Boots No 7 Primer!

 This is the Boots N°7 Beautifully Matte primer.
-This base claims to mattify your skin and help with acne as well.
-When I read reviews about this product, people with oily skin seemed to love this primer and said that it helped them keep their makeup in place all day long and that they didn’t get oily at all.
-This gave me high hopes that it might work for me too.
+It claims to mattify your skin and help with acne too.
+When I read reviews about this product, people with oily skin seemed to love this primer and said that it helped them keep their makeup in place all day long without getting oily This gave me high hopes that it might work for me too.

 However, I found the opposite to be true.
-At first, I thought it did work; I found that my skin did look matte after applying this to my skin and layering foundation on top of it.
-But I discovered that throughout the day, my makeup ended up breaking down and I would get quite oily again.
-I don’t think my skin is that oily but I would feel the need to blot after just a few hours after finishing my makeup.
-After a few uses, this became more and more prominent as if my skin was getting used to the primer and was easily producing more oil to break through the base.
+At first, I thought it was working; my skin looked matte after applying this and layering foundation on top.
+But throughout the day, my makeup broke down and I would get oily again.
+After a few uses, this became more prominent as if my skin was getting used to the primer and was easily producing more oil to break through the base.

 Other things to note was that I didn’t notice a scent and the texture of the product wasn’t too runny or thick.
-It was white but didn’t leave too much of a white cast on my face.
-It did dry fast so you had to work quickly with it and it left a tacky feeling which I personally don’t like.
+It was white but didn’t leave a white cast on my face.
+It also dried fast so you had to work quickly with it and it was tacky afterwards which is supposed to help products adhere better, but I’m personally not a fan of that feeling.

 In the end, I decided to return this primer because it wasn’t helping with my oily skin and I didn’t like the way it felt on my face.
-I didn’t like how it made me feel like I was wearing something on my skin; my goal when wearing base products, foundation, blush, etc is to make sure that it feels like I’m wearing nothing on my face.
-I don’t want to be reminded all day that I’m wearing makeup because the products are sticky, oily, or feel heavy.
+I don’t know about you, but I don’t want to be reminded all day that I’m wearing makeup because the products are sticky, oily, or heavy.

 That being said, I think there’s a possibility that it might work on other people with oily skin, so if you want to, I don’t think it would hurt to try it out.
 You only need a little bit upon application and it didn’t break me out when I was trialing it.